Spark (Tori Amos song)

-"Spark" is a song by American singer-songwriter Tori Amos, released by Atlantic and EastWest as the first single from Amos' fourth studio album, From the Choirgirl Hotel (1998).
-It peaked at number 49 on the US Billboard Hot 100 chart, making it her highest-charting single in the US.
+"Spark" is a song by American singer-songwriter and pianist Tori Amos, released by Atlantic and EastWest Records as the first single from Amos' fourth studio album, From the Choirgirl Hotel (1998).
+It peaked at No. 49 on the US Billboard Hot 100 chart, making it her highest-charting single in the US.

 Background

 Amos wrote "Spark" after suffering a miscarriage.
 She discussed the song in an article from Q magazine in May 1998.

 "Y'know, once you've felt life in your body, you can't go back to having been a woman that's never carried life.
 The other thing is feeling something dying inside you and you're still alive.
 Obviously when it was happening, it was already over, but in my mind, you don't know that it's over yet.
 You're doing anything, thinking, 'Oh God, maybe if I put a cork up myself, maybe it'll keep this little life in.'
 That's why in 'Spark', I say, 'She's convinced she could hold back a glacier/But she couldn't keep baby alive.'
 You just start going insane.
 There's nothing you can do, so so you surrender and then... start again."